CraryPrimitiveMan/awesome-with-star/awesome/automata_awesome-jamstack.md

 - [Utterances](https://utteranc.es/) - A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more.

 ### Forms
+- [Getform](https://getform.io) - Form backend platform for designers and developers.
+Setup your form endpoints for your static site within minutes and expand your data with Zapier integration and Webhooks support.
 - [Netlify Forms](https://www.netlify.com/docs/form-handling/) - Built-in form handling on building time by parsing HTML files directly at deploy time.
 - [StaticKit](https://statickit.com) - Modern forms for static sites, with client libraries for React and HTML.

 ### E-commerce

-- [Flatmarket](https://github.com/christophercliff/flatmarket) - Flatmarket is a free, open source e-commerce platform for static websites. :star:884
+- [Flatmarket](https://github.com/christophercliff/flatmarket) - Flatmarket is a free, open source e-commerce platform for static websites. :star:887
 - [GoCommerce](https://www.gocommerceapi.org) - A headless e-commerce for JAMstack sites.
 - [Snipcart](https://snipcart.com/) - A powerful shopping cart platform for developers.
 - [Moltin](https://moltin.com/) - eCommerce API for developers.